Project proposals are how you can get management to act on your ideas. They’re the bottom-up version of a project request form.

 However, if problems or new information have arisen that mean the original goals require extra resources, you should instead focus on reiterating the benefits that the project will bring, explain why such problems and/or information weren’t seen in advance, and reassure the audience that the operation is still worth the investment.

-Planning your proposal
+Planning your project proposal

 Once you know what kind of proposal you’re writing you need to research and plan out the document to make sure you don’t miss out any vital information.
 Although what you write will vary a little depending on the type of proposal you’re submitting and the format it’s using, you’ll generally want to: